FChrisF/LLCL/README.txt

   possible to use an experimental UTF16 version of the LLCL (i.e. "Unicode" version of Free Pascal).
-Select one of the UTF16 modes in the LLCLFPCInc include file ("unicodestrings" or "delphiunicode"), and select it also for your own units.
+Select one of the UTF16 modes in the LLCLFPCInc include file ("unicodestrings" or "delphiunicode"), and PUT IT ALSO in your own units.
   Notes:
   - some of the SysUtils functions are currently absent in the UTF16 version of the LLCL,